-Recently, I have found myself thinking: Why do I do yoga?
+Recently, I have found myself asking: Why do I do yoga?

-I know how I came into yoga, yes.
-I was in college and came to take yoga rather haphazardly through a course entitled “performance elements.”
-All I knew about the class was (1) that it was offered by one of the popular professors in the dance department, Debra Fernandez, and (2) all the upper class men seemed to arrange their schedules around this course.
-So of course being the person that I was, I had to take the course.
+For a bit of context, I started practicing Yoga while I was in college.
+I had enrolled in a class entitled “performance elements” because: (1) it was offered by one of the popular professors in the dance department, Debra Fernandez, and (2) all the upper class men seemed to arrange their schedules around this course.
+So, being the person that I was with the information available to me at the time, I signed up for the course.